FullFact/claim-review-schema-wordpress-plugin/readme.txt

 == Description ==

-The Claim Review Schema is a Schema led by [The Claim Review Project](https://www.claimreviewproject.com/) that allows fact checking organisations to tag their articles in such a way that allows sites such as Google, Facebook, Bing & Youtube to analyse the article and structure the data accordingly in their indexes.
+Claim Review Schema is a Schema led by an international consortium of fact checkers.
+It allows fact checking organisations to tag their articles in such a way that allows third parties such as Google, Facebook, Bing & Youtube to analyse and sort the fact checking data accordingly in their indexes.

-This plugin, created by an independent UK Fact Checking Charity [Full Fact](https://fullfact.org/), allows fact checkers to quickly and easily fill in a few details about the fact checking article, and implement schema.
+This plugin was created by an independent UK Fact Checking Charity [Full Fact](https://fullfact.org/), it allows fact checkers to quickly and easily fill in the details needed for claim review schema, and adds it onto every single article that is published.

 == Installation ==